PAPERZILLA

 Send structured output anywhere

-Read your feed in the app, receive daily or weekly email digests, subscribe with RSS/Atom, or connect agent workflows through MCP and CLI access.
+Read your feed in the app, receive daily or weekly email digests, subscribe with RSS, or connect agent workflows through MCP, CLI, and API access.

 Sources and alerts

-Bring every paper stream into one relevance filter
+Bring every research stream into one relevance filter

 Track new papers from major preprint servers without manually checking each source.